PrimozRavbar/Inhibitory-circuits/README.md

 The main model code for "Inhibitory circuits coordinate leg movements during Drosophila grooming" paper.
 All the model functionality is in one file: Model_code.ipynb

-The code allowes users to run the model and visualize the data, includin making movies.
+The code allowes users to run the model and visualize the data, including making movies.
 New model instances can be evolved.

 The current model files are: solution_MS, and population_MS.
 The files can be loaded to the main code (Model_code.ipynb)